karaposu/VibeCodingGuidelines/chapter_7/smoke_tests_pattern.md

 ## Smoke Tests in Vibe Coding

-In vibe coding they verbosity is essential.
-Unlike traditional TDD focused on CI/CD automation, vibe coding emphasizes comprehensive logging and data visibility.
+Smoke tests Pattern provides
+    - Validation that AI understands your intent and you understand AI's intent.
+    - Shows AI indeed did what think it wanted to do
+    - Early warning system and prevent propagations of misunderstandings
+    - comprehensive summary of your project/module

 Smoke tests serve not just to verify pass/fail status, but to expose actual data flow, data transformations and intermediate states and values, allowing AI& developers to understand exactly what's happening during execution.

-And you will see that AI-generated tests often default to minimal output or use mocks that obscure real behavior.
-Which if not checked might have result in Phantom success.

-We ask AI to create smoke tests which covers
+## How to Implement Smoke Tests pattern correctly

+### 0. Verbose Over Clever

+Make smoke tests verbose and show the data flow as well as key transformations (with raw samples and summaries).
+Smoke tests are for both human dev and AI.

+### 1. Comprehensivity

+It is important for smoke tests to cover differnet scenarios.
+In traditional software development this is done by using different types of tests:

   - Unit tests - Test individual functions/methods in isolation
   - Integration tests - Test how components work together